naveenrajm7/quic-setup/README.md

 >NOTE: Configuring this repo as profile in Emulab will give a working setup for conduction QUIC experiments.
-However, the workloads, chrome browser, QUIC and TCP server should be manually placed in appropriate path in the respective nodes.
+However, the workloads, chrome browser and QUIC server should be manually placed in appropriate path in the respective nodes.
 Workloads is shared as seperate artifact, browser and server can be obtained from [Chromium](https://www.chromium.org/quic/playing-with-quic/).
 These were not included in our automation setup script due to the size of the artifacts.